MGT2006 Employment Relations

 Moderator: Kim Southey

 Students are required to have access to a personal computer, e-mail capabilities and Internet access to UConnect.
 Current details of computer requirements can be found at http://www.usq.edu.au/current-students/support/computing/hardware.

-- demonstrate written and oral communication skills appropriate to discipline by preparing and submitting a written assignment.
+- demonstrate written communication skills through researching and submitting the written assignment

 Text and materials required to be purchased or accessed

 ALL textbooks and materials available to be purchased can be sourced from USQ's Online Bookshop (unless otherwise stated). (https://bookshop.usq.edu.au/bookweb/subject.cgi?year=2012&sem=02&subject1=MGT2006)